sassoftware/viya4-iac-aws/docs/user/TerraformAWSAuthentication.md

 # Authenticating Terraform to Access AWS

 In order to create and destroy AWS resources on your behalf, Terraform needs a AWS account that has sufficient permissions to perform all the actions defined in the Terraform manifest.
-You will need an AWS account IAM user that has at a mininum the permissions listed in [this policy](../../files/policies/devops-iac-eks-policy.json).
+You will need an AWS account IAM user that has at a minimum the permissions listed in [this policy](../../files/policies/devops-iac-eks-policy.json).

 You can either use static credentials (including temporary credentials with session token) or a [profile with a credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).